 Usually, a regular nail polish lasts me 2-3 days without shipping/wearing off (in case of liquid sand polishes).
 The obvious advantage of gel nails here is that when they're cured, you don't need to worry about touching something and ruining your manicure.
 One recommendation though: do not scratch yourself right after curing - you might push the polish upwards a little and create little fold - this is definitely not a a big problem though - this rule isn't really difficult to follow.
 So how long does this last?
 On me it DOES last two weeks, but I have had small accidents before and scraped up the polish (on metal lock - I'm happy the polish was protecting my real nail!) or cut a tiny part of the tip of the nail.
 In any case - if anything happens, it's very easy to fix: gel cleanser -> colour + base/top coat or just base/top coat (if the problem is the tip or area near cuticle) - and the nail is as new!
 Or, at least, with the red colour it works VERY well :) And to those that say they can pick this off: if you pick on it, you will partly get it off.
 If you want to not be able to pick the polish off, get acrylics instead.
 One important thing though: I take the dishes with gloves on.
 But I vigorously massage my hair while showering, so maybe it weighs it up slightly

 You need pure acetone or gel nail polish remover if you're not planning to just pull the gel off (with the topmost layer of your nail).
 Regular nail polish remover won't do!
 I mean: you will get SOME polish off, but a lot will stick very well to the nail, which will not look good.
 Always remember to buff the whole surface of the polish off - otherwise you will have a harder time removing the polish.
-In any case: the polish IS hard to get off; if you buffed your nail before application, it's even harder + DON'T apply bonder to the whole nail if you want to be able to take it off - only to the free edge and tip - otherwise it will be
+In any case: the polish IS hard to get off.
+DON'T apply bonder to the whole nail if you want to be able to take the nail polish off - only to the free edge and tip.
+Where there is bonder, the polish is almost permanently stuck.

 Very overpriced for what it actually is!
 The gels that come with the kit always chip or peel after a few days so I searched and found better gels on eBay for a third cheaper with a wider selection!
 I love the lamp though it's such a convenient size and very powerful!